Canon 1Ds Mark III vs Hasselblad X1D

 One feature that is present on the 1Ds Mark III, but is missing on the X1D is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 1Ds Mark III writes its imaging data to Compact Flash cards, while the X1D uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the X1D uses SDXC cards.
+The X1D features dual card slots, which can be very useful in case a memory card fails.
+In contrast, the 1Ds Mark III only has one slot.
+The X1D supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Hasselblad X1D-50c and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.